UdacityLabs/Udacity/CloudArchitect/Course3/Project/README.md

 Create a resource group with name rg-core.

 **c) Deploy:** <br/>
-Deploy the file in Azure.
+Deploy the file to rg-core resource group.
 It is not required to provide UniqueID value to this file.

 ------------------------------------------------------------------